FDA Regulation of Essential Oils and Aromatherapy Products

-However, the significant and serious problem arises when an unethical or uninformed distributor or seller of essential oils makes false or unsafe claims regarding the usage of essential oils.
+However, the significant and serious problem arises when an unethical company makes false or unsafe claims regarding the usage of essential oils.
 These types of sellers can cheat consumers out of countless dollars.
 More seriously, such sellers can cause significant harm to their customers.

 Aromatherapy products are generally classified as a cosmetic, a drug or both by the FDA.
 According to the FDA, "Under the law, drugs must meet requirements such as FDA approval for safety and effectiveness before they go on the market. " The FDA also states "If a product is intended for a therapeutic use, such as treating or preventing disease, or to affect the structure or function of the body, it’s a drug.
 For example, claims that a product will relieve colic, ease pain, relax muscles, treat depression or anxiety, or help you sleep are drug claims."

 We as consumers expect the sellers and manufacturers that we purchase from to be able to provide all (or at least enough) information for us to be able to effectively understand and safely use the product that we purchase without having to first take an elaborate course or read through one or more extensive books.
 [Technically, however, we all should educate ourselves about the products that we purchase through multiple sources.
 Whether we are buying the newest smartphone, a new child car seat or essential oils, we should make it a habit to verify all seller claims.
 The point remains, however, that customers expect sellers to provide detailed information regarding the products that they sell.]